insanity54/bitcoin-booth/README.md

 ##### Who owns Bitcoin?

 Bitcoin is not a company; Bitcoin is a protocol.
 You may have heard of TCP/IP, a computer protocol which powers much of the internet.
-Just like TCP/IP, Bitcoin the protocol is not owned by anyone, it is simply a virtual tool which anyone can use to securely prove ownership of resources.
+Just like TCP/IP, Bitcoin the protocol is not owned by anyone, it is simply a tool which anyone can use to securely prove ownership of resources.

 ##### What is Bitcoin mining?